-We had to start the list with masgouf, also known as the national dish of Iraq.
+We had to start the list with Masgouf, also known as the national dish of Iraq.
 It’s a simple and easy-to-prepare fish barbeque that is cooked vertically, low and slow making it crispy on the outside but very juicy and tender on the inside.

 The most often used fish is freshwater carp, which can be found in both the Tigris and Euphrates river, making this Iraq’s national dish.

-The seasoning for the fish is kept to a minimum as only salt and black pepper is used.
+The seasoning for the fish is kept to a minimum as only salt and black pepper are used.
 Condiments commonly served with the dish are Iraqi vegan-style pickles, known locally as torshi.
 They are made with a wide variety of vegetables such as cucumber, cauliflower, carrot, zucchini, and peppers pickled in date vinegar.

 Also, it is common for Iraqi people to finish the dish with a cup of Iraqi cardamom-flavored tea.